Nexo Knights: Concept

 The basis of the idea for Nexo Knights was to take something iconic and give it a futuristic element.
 The concept and story of Nexo Knights was the result of a long and thorough development process that involved a significant amount of testing with children around the world.
 Senior Design Manager Joakim Kørner Nielsen stated, "When we launch something this big we want to make sure that we have something that is appealing on all the levels and aspects that it's supposed to be for the kids in the right target group.
 He further explained, "We've done a lot of sketch models, mood boards, concept drawings, that we've travelled around the world with them, testing and making sure kids around the world got the point, got the key messages of the story and things like that.
 There's a lot of concept work like that that goes into it before you're actually able to execute the vision, and building the final models."

+Also Lego Designer Frederic Roland Andre said, "We tried to give a futuristic twist to the traditional castle universe and create a brand new LEGO universe.
+We kept a lot of icons from the knights: the weapons, armour, horses and castles and added elements such as holograms, computers and hover technology into it."